Can-Sahin/AWSMobilePushNotification/README.md

 # AWSMobilePushNotification
-Serverless Mobile-Push-Notification server-side client and database abstraction/management for sending mobile push notifications to APNS and GCM utilizing [Amazon DynamoDB] and [Amazon SimpleNotificationService] implemented with .NET (Standards 1.6)
+Serverless Mobile-Push-Notification server-side client and database abstraction/management for sending mobile push notifications to APNS and GCM utilizing [Amazon DynamoDB] and [Amazon SimpleNotificationService] implemented with .NET (Standards 1.6).

+ It **maps** your 'server-side defined `User` concept TO push notification sendable devices/platforms/endpoints and handles the management.
+Which gives you the ability to create a Mobile Push Notification service at your server-side only working and dealing with the `Users` of your application.

 Designed initially for integrating `Mobile Push Notification` with scalable, serverless and stateless environments, like AWS Lambda